History of Andhra Pradesh

 The recorded history of Andhra Pradesh, one of the 28 states of 21st-century India, begins in the Vedic period.
 It is mentioned in Sanskrit epics such as the Aitareya Brahmana (800 BCE).
 Its sixth-century BCE incarnation Assaka lay between the Godavari and Krishna Rivers, one of sixteen mahajanapadas (700–300 BCE).
 The Satavahanas succeeded them (230 BCE–220 CE), built Amaravati, and reached a zenith under Gautamiputra Satakarni.

 After the Satavahanas, the region fragmented into fiefdoms.
 By the late second century CE, Andhra Ikshvakus ruled along the Krishna River.
-In the fourth, the Pallava dynasty spread from southern Andhra Pradesh to Tamilakam, and had a capital at Kanchipuram.
-Their power increased in the reigns of Mahendravarman I (571–630) and Narasimhavarman I (630–668), and dominated northern Tamilakam and the southern Telugu-speaking region until the end of the ninth century.
+In the fourth century CE, the Pallava dynasty ruled southern Andhra Pradesh and Tamilakam, and had a capital at Kanchipuram.
+Their power increased in the reigns of Mahendravarman I (571–630) and Narasimhavarman I (630–668), and dominated northern Tamilakam and the southern Telugu-speaking region until the end of the ninth century.Northern Andhra Pradesh was under Vengi Chalukyas starting from 624 CE.
+Later during 1002 CE Vengi Chalukyas became subordinate of Imperial Cholas when Rajaraja Chola I helped Vengi Chalukyas to secure the Vengi throne from Telugu Chola king Jata Choda Bhima.
+From 1002 CE till 1206 CE Andhra Pradesh was under Imperial Cholas.

-From 1163 to 1323 the Kakatiya dynasty unified the land and in that golden age Tikkana’s translation of the Mahabharata founded Telugu literature.
-In 1323 Ghiyath al-Din Tughluq, sultan of Delhi, sent a large army under Ulugh Khan to lay siege to Warangal.
-After the Kakatiya dynasty fell, the Delhi Sultanate, the Chalukya Chola dynasty (1070–1279) in the south, and the Persio-Tajik sultanate of central India competed for the region.
+From 1206 CE to 1323 CE the Kakatiya dynasty unified the land and in that golden age Tikkana’s translation of the Mahabharata founded Telugu literature.
+In 1258 CE, Pandyan emperor Jatavarman Sundara Pandyan I defeated Nellore Cholas and Kakatiyas, extending Pandyan empire till Nellore.
+Kakatiyas unified the Andhra again during internal crisis in Pandyan empire.
+In 1323 CE, Ghiyath al-Din Tughluq, sultan of Delhi, sent a large army under Ulugh Khan to lay siege to Warangal.
+After the Kakatiya dynasty fell, the Delhi Sultanate, and the Persio-Tajik sultanate of central India competed for the region.
 In the end the Musunuri Nayaks won over Delhi.